rusaitis/kmag/README.md

 python test/test.py
 ```

-The code will check if the model is working correctly and print the magnetic field for a selected reference position.
+The code will check if the model is working correctly and print the magnetic field for a selected reference position (`R = [10,0,0]` RS in DIP).

 ## References:
 * Arridge, C. S., Achilleos, N., Dougherty, M. K., Khurana, K. K., & Russell, C. T. (2006).
 Modeling the size and shape of Saturn’s magnetopause with variable dynamic pressure.
 Journal of Geophysical Research, 111(A11), A11227. https://doi.org/10.1029/2005JA011574